Antoine Griezmann: 2014–15: Debut season

+2015–2017: Rise to prominence

 On 22 August 2015, Griezmann scored the only goal as Atlético began the season with a home victory over promoted Las Palmas.
 He scored both of the goals on 15 September, as they won at Galatasaray in the Champions League group stage.
 A week later, he repeated the feat to defeat local neighbours Getafe and put Atlético on top of the league.
 On 18 October, in his return to Real Sociedad, Griezmann chipped goalkeeper Gerónimo Rulli in the ninth minute of a 2–0 away win (as in the fixture six months earlier, he did not celebrate the goal).

 On 27 February 2016, Griezmann scored the only goal as Atlético won away to Real Madrid.
 On 13 April, he scored both goals in a 2–0 quarter-final second leg win at the Vicente Calderón Stadium that knocked holders Barcelona out of the Champions League.
 On 3 May, he scored the decisive away goal against Bayern Munich in the semi-final second leg at the Allianz Arena to send Atlético to the final.
-Griezmann hit the crossbar with a penalty two minutes into the second half with his team trailing 1–0 against Real Madrid in the Champions League final at Milan's San Siro on 28 May.
+Griezmann hit the crossbar with a penalty two minutes into the second half with his team trailing 1–0 against Real Madrid in the Champions League final at San Siro on 28 May.
 He scored in the penalty shootout after the match had ended 1–1 after extra time, but Atlético ultimately lost 5–3.

 On 23 June 2016, Griezmann signed a new contract with Atlético, which would keep him at the club until 2021.
 On 1 November 2016, Griezmann scored both of Atlético's goals (with his second in the 93rd minute) in their 2–1 home win against Rostov in a 2016–17 Champions League Group D match (in which he was voted the Player of the Match) to enable Atlético to progress to the round of 16 with two matches to spare.
-On 22 April 2017, he scored the only goal of a win at RCD Espanyol, thus becoming the second Frenchman after Karim Benzema to score 100 La Liga goals, which he did in 247 games.
+On 2 December 2016 Griezmann got third in the Ballon d'or ranking behind Lionel Messi and the winner Cristiano Ronaldo.
+On 22 April 2017, he scored the only goal of a win away to Espanyol, thus becoming the second Frenchman after Karim Benzema to score 100 La Liga goals, which he did in 247 games.

 After another trophyless season, and amid speculation that he could leave Atlético for Manchester United after the conclusion of the 2016–17 season, he extended his contract at the club by one year in June 2017, after learning that Atlético was given a transfer ban and that it could not sign a replacement.
 His reported release price was also raised to €100 million (£87 million).